 11. Hampton Inn San Diego-Downtown (California)

-A boon for travelers seeking dependable and convenient accommodations within San Diego, this Hampton Inn is located a mere 5 minutes from the San Diego International Airport and directly off of I-5.
+A boon for travelers seeking dependable, convenient, and inexpensive accommodations within San Diego, this Hampton Inn is located a mere 5 minutes from the San Diego International Airport and directly off of I-5.
 The hotel even offers free airport shuttle service if you don’t want to rent a car.

 Once you arrive, there isn’t much to say about property save for its rooftop pool and sundeck.
 However, if you have some time to burn between flights, this is a solid choice to base yourself.
 The hotel is well within walking distance of downtown including Little Italy, a charming neighborhood packed with restaurants and cocktail bars.

 Award stays here range widely between 29,000 and 50,000 Hilton Honors points per night depending on demand.
 Cash rates hover around $175 on average for a standard room.